-- Ensure Mum is sitting in a comfortable position - Knees may need to be higher than hips with use of a footstool to prevent back and shoulder discomfort, plenty of pillows/cushions as required to enable holding baby comfortably - Line baby up in the 'sniff' position, with nipple just above baby's top lip. - · Tuck baby in close to Mum's body with baby's ears, shoulders and hips aligned - Support baby's shoulders, back and bottom snug into Mum's body without twisting or stretching.
+- Ensure Mum is sitting in a comfortable position - Knees may need to be higher than hips with use of a footstool to prevent back and shoulder discomfort, plenty of pillows/cushions as required to enable holding baby comfortably - Line baby up in the 'sniff' position, with nipple just above baby's top lip. - Tuck baby in close to Mum's body with baby's ears, shoulders and hips aligned - Support baby's shoulders, back and bottom snug into Mum's body with no twisting or stretching.
+Avoid pushing Baby's head.